nielsboecker/HoloRepository-HoloLens/HoloStorageConnector/README.md

 # HoloStorageConnector
 HoloStorageConnector is used to provide an importable Unity asset package, to facilitate the development of HoloLens app with HoloStorage.
-This package make connection with HoloStorage based on the [HoloStorage Accessor API](https://app.swaggerhub.com/apis/boonwj/HoloRepository/1.0.0#/default/get_patients).
-As the development of HoloStorage is still in progress, you could test the Connector package with the HoloRepositoryUI backend server, details could be found in our [main GitHub repo](https://github.com/nbckr/HoloRepository-Core).
+This package build the connection with HoloStorage based on the [HoloStorage Accessor API](https://app.swaggerhub.com/apis/boonwj/HoloRepository/1.0.0#/).
+Current connector package is developed based on HoloStorage Accessor API version 1.0.0, you can access our main [GitHub repository](https://github.com/nbckr/HoloRepository-Core) to find more information about the HoloStorage Accessor server.

 **Important note**: Currently, the HoloStorageConnector script is developed inside the DemoApplication.
 This folder only contains a symbolic link to the package inside that applicatiton's `Assets/` in order to prevent duplicate code.
 Ideally, it would be the other way around.
 However, due to inconsistencies in how Windows supports symlinks, this can break the build (if the symlink is not recognised in a Windows development environment, the Connector namespace is missing in the demo app).
 For 3rd party developers to obtain the package they can copy the folder or, which is the recommended way, download the AssetPackage from a GitHub release.

 This package provides some scripts allow developers use it to retrieve data and load 3D objects from Storage server.
 It also provided a Demo scene to guide developer use this package.
 The detail of methods and usage of each scripts are listed below.

-**Important: If you get MRTK related errors or missing some materials and components, please import the [MRTK2](https://github.com/microsoft/MixedRealityToolkit-Unity/releases) again (Please import the version Microsoft Mixed Reality Toolkit v2.0.0 RC2.1).**
+**Important: If you get MRTK related errors or missing some materials and components, please import the [MRTK2](https://github.com/microsoft/MixedRealityToolkit-Unity/releases) again (The version used in this project is Microsoft Mixed Reality Toolkit v2.0.0 RC2.1).**

-**Remind: Current script is based on HoloRepositoryUI backend server, some method and class definition will be modified later.**

 To use the HoloStorageConnector, after you import the asset package, you could import the namespace like this:
 ```